pythonwithalex/Spring2015/terminal_basics.md

 #### Filesystem Organization

 An important part of using a shell is understanding how the system's files are organized.
 Mac OS X is more or less part of the Unix-like family of Operating Systems and thus its files are arranged in accordance with the Filesystem Hierarchy Standard.
-In order to avoid boring you to death, just know that this means that the filesystem follows a standard that makes it easy to locate common and essential files.
-Also, this means that the Mac OS X filesystem can be visualized as a single tree.
-The 'root' is considered the outer-most directory in that everything else is treated as if it's inside the root.
+In order to avoid boring you to death, just know that this means that the filesystem follows a standard that makes it easy to locate common and essential files (standards are good: they make your job as a developer much simpler).
+Also, most importanly for us, this means that the Mac OS X filesystem can be visualized as a single tree (well, an upside-down tree).
+The 'root' of the tree is at the top and is considered the outer-most directory in that everything else is treated as if it's inside the root.
 Inside the 'root' directory is a directory called /Users.
-Inside /Users is the Student directory where we store our files.
+Inside /Users is the Student directory.
+Inside /Student are Documents, Desktop, Pictures, etc.  Inside Desktop or Documents, we store our Python files.

 ````
                           /